charls637/Inky/README.md

   inky\lithios>npm start
 ```

 2. Folders will be created under the lithios project.
-Here's a breakdown of the files in the `src` folder:
+Here's a breakdown of the files in the `src` folder:<br />
 -`assets/`: Sass and image files. <br />
 -`layouts/`: Boilerplate HTML that wraps all of your emails. <br />
 -`pages/`: HTML files for emails. <br />